nicholas-myers/react-shopping-cart/README.md

 const { products, addItem } = useContext(ProductContext);
 ```

-- Now that we have all of the data we need we can refactor our `Products` component from using props.
+c- Now that we have all of the data we need we can refactor our `Products` component from using props.

-- To do so we just need to remove every instance of `props`.
+c- To do so we just need to remove every instance of `props`.

-  - Remove it from the function parameters
+  c- Remove it from the function parameters
-  - Remove it from the products map
+  c- Remove it from the products map
-  - Remove it from addItem prop
+  c- Remove it from addItem prop

-- Now our `Products` component is getting it's data solely from `Context API` 😃.
+c- Now our `Products` component is getting it's data solely from `Context API` 😃.

 **STEP 5 - Create the CartContext**